Frequently Asked Questions

 What instruments do we offer?

 Percussion Interviews: All students interested in trying out for percussion MUST sign-up for a Saturday time to choose their second choice.
 This is a procedure we do every year for beginner percussion students.
-On (DATE TBD), we will have our percussion “try-out” (you don’t have to have previous skills, we are looking for innate coordination).
+On Friday, March 22nd, we will have our percussion “try-out” (you don’t have to have previous skills, we are looking for innate coordination).
 Families who selected percussion as their first choice will receive an additional email at a later date.

 What if I’m not sure about band?